 Facebook or Instagram Stories are a great way to celebrate a sale, show off the neighborhood, or feature a home walkthrough, and with the right templates, they’re easy to create.
 Capture the moment, then add some captions to better help the narrative.
 Where possible, try to incorporate emotion or personality to make the story even more memorable.

 Social video continues to grow in popularity, and for a good reason.
 Oberlo claims video marketers get 66% more qualified leads a year, so it's a media worth testing it out.
-You don’t need a big budget, simply capture the footage with your phone and make it look amazing using a video template.
+You don’t need a big budget, simply capture the footage with your phone and make it look amazing by editing your video or you can browse editable real estate video templates.
 You can create anything from an interview with a local business or colleague, offer professional advice, or create a community video about your local area.
 The key is keeping it short – a 30-second clip should do it.

 Reviews are powerful for influencing customers and building credibility.
 According to Hosting Tribunal, reviews are the most crucial part of the purchase decision for 90% of US customers.